North Carolina Salary Guide (2026)

 Cost of Living in North Carolina

-North Carolina's cost of living index is 93 (national average = 100). {name}'s cost of living is close to the national average, so a salary here is roughly equivalent in purchasing power to the same salary elsewhere.
+North Carolina's cost of living index is 93 (national average = 100).
+North Carolina's cost of living is close to the national average, so a salary here is roughly equivalent in purchasing power to the same salary elsewhere.

 North Carolina Tax Overview (2026)